Sparksbox

 All this happens while you sleep.

 The vendor shows you a dashboard.
-Revenue up 35%.
-Customer acquisition cost down 18%.
+Revenue is up.
+Customer acquisition cost is down.
 Conversion rate improved.
 The system learned what works and doubled down on it.

 Then they ask: "Can you explain exactly why it worked?"